-Avoid fines and ensure your cat or dog is microchipped and lifetime registered.
-It's not just a legal requirement, it gives your dog/cat a much better chance of being recovered if lost, hurt or stolen.
+Has your cat or dog been microchipped and lifetime registered.
+This will give your pet a much better chance of being recovered and returned to you if lost, hurt or stolen.
+This is also a legal requirement under the NSW Companion Aniamls Act 1998

 Register your dog or cat online

 A microchip is a tiny rice grain-sized pellet ‘chip’ which is injected under the skin of your pet.
-Owner and animal details are contained in the microchip.
+Owner and animal details are linked to the microchip.
 Microchip scanning devices are held by vets, council and some animal shelters.

 Microchip details are recorded in the NSW Pet Registry.